Peregrine Falcon Glossary

 Frounce (or Avian Trichomoniasis), is a highly contagious yeast infection of the digestive tract.
 Frounce is caused by a protozoan called Trichomonas which is frequently present in the crops of pigeons.
 The typical signs of frounce are white spots in the mouth or crop.
 Other signs are head flicking, difficulty breathing or even regurgitation of food.
 Birds who are untreated usually succumb to Frounce within 7 - 10 days.

 A technique used to prepare the falcon to become an independent hunter by letting it fly freely and feeding it at a hack board or a hack house.

 To keep eggs warm so that embryos develop and hatch.
 The adult peregrines incubate the eggs by sitting on them.
 They also turn the eggs with their beaks from time to time.
 Incubation extends for 33 days.

 To travel from one climate region to another on a regular basis.
-Most peregrines migrate to warmer climates in the winter and return to Minnesota in early March.
+Most peregrines migrate to warmer climates in the winter and return to their breeding grounds in early March.

 The dead body of any quarry the falcon has killed.

 To break through the shell of an egg.
 A baby falcon pips, using its egg tooth, to begin hatching.

 An animal that kills and eats other animals.
 Peregrines are predators.
 They hit their prey in flight at speeds up to 250 miles per hour.

 Animals killed and eaten by predators.
 Typical peregrine prey includes pigeons, starlings, blackbirds, ducks, flickers, and doves.

 A peregrine nest.
 Peregrines that nest high on cliff banks use stones and pebbles to prevent their eggs from rolling away.